iancero/checkthat/README.md

   checkthat.

 - [**testdat**](https://socialresearchcentre.github.io/testdat/index.html)
-  package is inspired by testhat and (like checkthat) also implements **unit testing for data manipulation**.
-It is different from checkthat in at least two ways.
-First, it is currently a more mature package (i.e., less buggy, more feature rich) than checkthat.
+  package is inspired by testhat and - like checkthat - also implements **unit testing for data manipulation**.
+It is different from checkthat in two ways.
+First, it is a more mature package (i.e., less buggy, more feature rich) than checkthat.
 Second, whereas checkthat is designed to integrate tests into data manipulation pipelines, testdat is designed to place tests in separate commands or files.
 Thus, as